-Donor funds, donor grants, and other options
+Donor Funds, donor grants, and other options

-Organisations are legally entitled to write off their donations against tax under certain conditions.
+In Finland, organisations are legally entitled to write off their donations against tax under certain conditions.
 Local tax offices and the Foundation can provide further information on the details.